The Seven Properties of Highly Secure Devices

 The next decade promises the democratization of connectivity to every device.
 Significant drops in the cost of connectivity mean that every form of electrical device—every child’s toy, every household’s appliances, and every industry’s equipment—will become connected to the Internet.
 Tens of billions of these devices are controlled by microcontrollers, a class of device particularly ill-prepared for the security challenges of internet connectivity.

-The Project Sopris Team is a research team exploring the goal of securing the vast number of low cost internet connected devices coming online.
+The Project Sopris research team is exploring the goal of securing the vast number of low cost internet connected devices coming online.
 Our first Technical Report “The Seven Properties of Highly Secure Devices” is published here outlining our research, including the following:

 - seven properties we assert are required in all highly secure devices